icapeli/icapeli-phase_1_project/phase_1_project.md

 df_1 = df_1.assign(worldwide_gross= (df_1['worldwide_gross'].apply(lambda x: x.replace(',', ''))))
 ```

-The love affair with lambda functions continue as each column will be converted from a string into an integer:
+The love affair with lambda functions continues as each column will be converted from a string into an integer:

 ```python